mikimoqi/Render-Image-Into-Animation/README.md

-# Ouput is located in code->results folder
+# The visual results is located in code->output_images folder